Fears of euro zone shocks recede

 "Europe's a mess and it's getting worse," Cookson told the summit, saying the bloc was making a return to growth even more remote by imposing austerity on its debt-choked members.

-But when it comes to making investment decisions, he favours European equities and the risk premium they offer: "At least you're paid for taking that risk," he said.
+But when it comes to making investment decisions, he favors European equities and the risk premium they offer: "At least you're paid for taking that risk," he said.

 SPAIN, FRANCE RISKS